-- Grid Assist.
+1. Grid Assist.
 This is by far the most useful function included in this upgrade.
 If you own a modern motorhome you probably have lots of 240v appliances you would like to run, possibly at the same time, if you are on a camp site with a 16 amp trip you can draw 3.5 Kw so you will never have an issue, however, if you are in Italy and you are on a camp site with a 5 amp trip you can only draw 1.1 kw.
 If you have your original battery charger and your fridge running on mains you have almost used the available 5 amps.
 This will leave no power to run your Tv or microwave and I would be very surprised if your motorhome air conditioning system worked.
-When you have Grid Assist installed you can use the colour control screen to inform the Victron Multi that it is only allowed to draw 5 amps from the shore power, if you require additional power it will automatically invert any requirements above 5 amps.
-This means even with a 5 amp supply you can still draw about 3 kw with no issues.
+Grid Assist.
+This is by far the most useful function included in this upgrade.

 We installed 500 watts of solar on the roof using 5 x 100w Victron solar panels.
 Ideally, we would have liked to have fitted more but these panels filled all the available space.
 This was controlled using a Victron 150/60 MPPT charge controller.
 This Victron MPPT controller could accept 150 volts DC and supply a charge current of 60 amps.
 It is also fitted with a Lithium setting to ensure the battery BMS does not have to work too hard.